What is Consciousness?

 Here is an example of the process:

-The baby learns that the fuzzy shape of the mother’s face means comfort.
-The repeated image of mother’s face is a visual pattern that gets stored in the baby’s brain.
+• The baby learns that the fuzzy shape of the mother’s face means comfort.
+The repeated image of the mother’s face is a visual pattern stored in the baby’s brain.
 This is the beginning of pattern recognition.

-The baby associates an ever-increasing number of images, sounds, temperatures, and smells which produce either pleasure and comfort or displeasure and pain.
+The baby associates an ever-increasing number of images, sounds, temperatures, and smells, producing pleasure and comfort or displeasure and pain.

-If rolling over on a blanket feels good, the baby will roll over when she can.
-If stretching feels good, the baby will do it when she can.
+If rolling over on a blanket feels good, the baby will roll over again when she can.
+If stretching feels good, the baby will do it repeatedly.
 If the baby receives more security from adults around her when she smiles, the baby will smile more often.

-All patterns are stored in the brain and are tagged with values such as,
+All patterns are stored in the brain and are associated with values such as,

 Every new sensation the baby experiences reinforces existing patterns in her brain or creates a new pattern if the sensation is unique.